wso2/docs-is/en/includes/guides/organization-management/manage-b2b-organizations/api-authorization-for-b2b.md

 ## Assign sub organization user groups to application roles

-!!! note Application roles of a sub organization
+!!! note "Application roles of a sub organization"
     The shared application will inherit the permission to role assignments from the application of the root organization.

     ![Application roles inherited from the root organization]({{base_path}}/assets/img/guides/api-authorization/b2b-inherited-application-roles.png){: width="700" style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}